A Lesson to Learn: Fastly Inc. (FSLY)

 FSLY’s Market Performance

-FSLY stocks went up by 6.46% for the week, with a monthly drop of -12.59% and a quarterly performance of -43.18%, while its annual performance rate touched -73.38%.
-The volatility ratio for the week stands at 6.16% while the volatility levels for the past 30 days are set at 7.75% for Fastly Inc..
-The simple moving average for the period of the last 20 days is 2.46% for FSLY stocks with a simple moving average of -34.59% for the last 200 days.
+FSLY stocks went down by -0.75% for the week, with a monthly drop of -3.41% and a quarterly performance of -41.76%, while its annual performance rate touched -63.93%.
+The volatility ratio for the week stands at 6.01% while the volatility levels for the past 30 days are set at 7.58% for Fastly Inc..
+The simple moving average for the period of the last 20 days is 4.71% for FSLY stocks with a simple moving average of -33.70% for the last 200 days.

 Analysts’ Opinion of FSLY